All articles

 Imagen started as a personalized AI editor and added culling later.
 Both run inside the same Lightroom-integrated app.
 The advantage of using Imagen for both is that the culled selects flow straight into a profile trained on the photographer’s own past edits, which produces results closer to a finished look than a generic AI preset.

-Best for: photographers who want one tool for both culling and AI editing.
+Best for: photographers who want one tool for both culling and AI editing, and who are fine with cloud processing.

-Best for: portrait shooters with moderate volume who want AI assistance, not full automation.
+Best for: portrait shooters with moderate volume who want to stay the decision-maker on their selects.

 After culling, the next AI win is baseline editing: white balance, exposure, color, and tone applied consistently across a full shoot.
 AI editing for photographers has moved beyond presets into actual style learning, where the tool predicts edits in the photographer’s own voice rather than a generic look.

 Imagen’s Personal AI Profile is trained on a photographer’s own Lightroom catalog.
-After ingesting roughly 3000 edited photos, it produces a profile that mimics the photographer’s white balance preferences, exposure habits, and color decisions across new images.
-The Talent Profiles option borrows looks from well-known wedding photographers if the photographer does not have enough catalog data yet.
+After ingesting roughly 3,000 edited photos, it produces a profile that mimics the photographer’s white balance preferences, exposure habits, and color decisions across new images.
+The Talent Profiles option borrows looks from well-known wedding photographers when there is not yet enough catalog data.

 Imagen is the closest current tool to editing a shoot the way the photographer themselves would have edited it, and it has become standard in many high-volume wedding businesses.